Running in Iten, the Home of Champions — A Quick Guide

 So why run with these incredibly fast people when I’m not one of them?
 A few reasons.

 The first reason to run in Iten for me is inspiration.
 I look at fast runners and it’s like poetry in motion.
-If you don’t believe me, watch this video on running form.
+If you don’t believe me, watch any video on running form.
 Imagine yourself performing like that!
 That’s exactly what I like to imagine when I see people run in Iten.

 I’m not ever running alone in Iten.
 Everyone is running.
 When schoolkids see other runners, they run behind them.
 Who wouldn’t want to be like their heroes, other champions?

 The second reason to run in Iten is community.
 I’m a social person, so I like to be with other people doing anything.
 It’s the main reason I am athletic, or even had jobs.
-The people is one of the parts of anything that gives me the most joy.
+The people form one of the parts of anything that gives me the most joy.

 The third reason to run in Iten is to simply learn.
 It’s an old adage that Kenyans have some magic in the way they run, and westerners come to Kenya to try to bottle it up.
 Nobody has figured it out in a convincing way.
 Theories I’ve read (all with issues) have included: